 The hike is so-called because in American Football the Centre ‘hikes’ the ball between his legs into the hands of the Quarterback.
 The back swing portion of the kettlebell swing is the same motion, imaging you have Tom Brady standing behind you ready to receive the ball (personally, I’ll pretend it’s Terry Bradshaw but I’m showing my age now).

 After the hike you thrust your hips forward.
 Think of it like a deadlift where you press your feet ‘through’ the floor as you drive the hips forward.
 At the top of the swing your body is in a neutral upright position, often referred to as “lock out”.
 This is the standing plank I mentioned earlier.
+DO NOT drive your hips beyond a normal neutral upright position.

 The kettlebell follows an arc-like trajectory and reaches zero-gravity somewhere between your belt buckle and upper abdomen.
 If you are a CrossFitter you may do that horrible looking American Swing which is almost a 2 handed kettlebell snatch.
 If you know how to do that with good form and know why you are doing it that’s fine.
 Most people don’t have good form and don’t know why they are ding it and almost everyone over extends the lower back when doing it.
 To do the hardstyle swing shown here, you allow the kettlebell to naturally swing as high as the momentum of your hip drive allows.